sjnam/mpresty/README.md

 GraphicsNode
 =======
-Just as [MathJax](https://www.mathjax.org/) makes it easier to use the tex math equations on a web page, `GraphicsNode` makes it easy to get the corresponding graphics with scripts such as `metapost`, `graphviz` on `tikz` on a web page.
+Just as [MathJax](https://www.mathjax.org/) makes it easier to use the tex math equations on a web page, `GraphicsNode` makes it easy to get the corresponding graphics with scripts such as `metapost` or `graphviz` on a web page.

 Installation
 ------------